Ctyr/ddns-verifier/README.md

 **Usage:** ./ddns-verifier &

+**Attention:**

-working with crontab and mutt
+- this program must working with crontab and mutt
+- you shoud substitude the email and ddns domain to yours.